ebenefuenf/quma/docs/query.rst

 Getting all rows from a result
 ------------------------------

-You can either iterate directly over the result object or call its :meth:`all()` method to get a list of the all the rows.
+You can either iterate directly over the query object or call its :meth:`all()` method to get a list of the all the rows.

 .. code-block:: python